robertspeta/launch_month/README.md

 ANALYSIS METHODS

-EXCEL
-Downloaded Google spreadsheet
-Used "month" function to read month from "Date of Contact" column to create new column - Month
-Formatting - changed month number to text using formula =TEXT(DATE(2011,E988,1),"MMM") Inserted pivot table - counted months.
-Observation: October is the month with the highest number of contacts
-Conclusion: Coming of summer (August) in the lead up to fall (October) is the time when contacts increase most for the whole year.

-Is there a difference between years?
-Is one year skewing the data?
-I created a new column of "Year" using 'year' function to read year from "Date of Contact" column
-Inserted pivot table "yearly_pivot" counts by month, grouped by year
-Observation: The trend for fall leadup increase was obvious for each of the years
-Conclusion: Client contacts has consistently increased every year coming into the fall

-Visualization
-I included a simple line graph to demonstrate the total number of contacts by month across all years - see monthly_pivot

-I also included a cool radar graph to show the spike in contacts in fall months for each year
-- see 'yearly_pivot' tab.

 PANDAS
-Saved Google spreadsheet as a CSV file
+Saved Google spreadsheet as a CSV file.
-Imported CSV file to Pandas
+Imported CSV file read by Pandas.
-Read file and loaded into a dataframe
+Read file and loaded into a dataframe.
-Extracted month names from the "Date of Contact' column
+Created new columns "month" and "month_year" for counts and comparisons.
-Observation: October is the month with highest number of contacts
+Observation: October is the month when the highest percentage of clients are contacged.
+Conclusion: October is the best month to launch.

+I illustrated the number of unique client contacts aggregated by month with a line graph.

-Is October the most popular month every year?
+But is October the most popular month every year?
-To answer this, the year value was extracted from 'Date of Contact' then the number of contacts by month by year was counted.
+The number of unique clients who were contacted by month for each by year was counted.
-Observation: Although slightly complicated looking, the result clearly shows that October is popular every month.

-I illustrated the results with two simple graphs
-1. Plot of total number of contacts by month
+Observation: Not all clients were contacted each month.
+However October was still the same month every year when the highest percentage of clients were contacted.

-2. On a five year axis, the total number of contacts by month
+I illustrated the number of unique client contacts by month for each year and arranged it as a time series line graph.

-Observation: The time arranged total contacts show a new trend that has not been obvious from other graphs, and that is a trend downwards every October.
-From the first year, the number of contacts in October was around 60, and by 2017 that number was down to 40.
+Observation: Although most clients are contacted in October every year, there has been a downward trend from the high set in October 2013.
+In October 2013, the number of unique contacts in October was 31, and by 2016 that number was down to 25.